mauprogramador/scopus-survey-api/docs/en/hooks-actions.md

 make test
 ```

+!!! note

+    Don't forget to grant the necessary permissions to the hook files with `chmod +x .git/hooks/pre-commit`.

 ## GitHub Actions

 On the **server-side**, this **API** uses [GitHub Actions](https://github.com/features/actions){:target="\_blank"} to create **workflows** that will automatically trigger when a `push` event occurs to the remote [GitHub](https://github.com/){:target="\_blank"} repository, automating verification and deployment jobs to run automatically.